College of Fine Arts Resources

 Boston University New Play Initiative

-The New Play Initiative expresses our commitment to the School’s participation in the development of new work.
-This special initiative provides playwrights, directors, designers, and actors with a variety of developmental options to support the collaborative creation of new work for the theatre.
+The New Play Initiative expresses the School’s commitment to the development of new work.
+This initiative provides playwrights, directors, designers, and actors with a variety of developmental options to support the collaborative creation of new work for the theatre.
 Students, faculty, alumni, and guest artists are given the opportunity to use the creativity of the rehearsal room to develop their plays, which are then presented through workshop productions.
-But the life of these new plays doesn’t end on the BU stages.
 Many New Play Initiative productions are later fully produced by member companies of our Professional Theatre Initiative or featured in our InCite Arts Festival.

 Boston Center for American Performance